nmxmxh/master-ovasabi/docs/generated/internal/service/analytics/README.md

 ### BuildAnalyticsMetadata

 BuildAnalyticsMetadata builds robust, GDPR-compliant analytics event metadata.
-If gdprObscure is true, user/sensitive info is omitted or obscured.
+User information (userID, userEmail) is always obscured unless gdprObscure is explicitly false.
+If user info is provided but gdprObscure is true, a warning is logged using the provided logger.
+[CANONICAL] All metadata must be normalized and calculated via metadata.NormalizeAndCalculate before persistence or emission.
+Ensure required fields (versioning, audit, etc.) are present under the correct namespace.

 ### NewService